ethanwhite/spectralmatch/docs/installation.md

 Example scripts are provided to verify a successful installation and help you get started quickly at [`/docs/examples`](https://github.com/spectralmatch/spectralmatch/blob/main/docs/examples/)

+---

-## Install and use as a QGIS Plugin
+## Installation as a QGIS Plugin

 ### 1. [Download](https://qgis.org/download/) and install QGIS
 ### 2. Open QGIS